sridurgeshv/AI-Project/README.md

 The image analysis recognizes and lists the labels of an image - attribute (**Ex**.
 Scenery, Dance, Electronics, etc) and some facial attributes (if any) of the uploaded image.

 ## Pre-requisites

-To deploy the sample application you will require an AWS account.
-If you don’t already have an AWS account, create one at [Here](https://aws.amazon.com) by following the on-screen instructions.
-Your access to the AWS account must have IAM permissions to launch the services that are used in this demo.
-To use the sample application you will require a modern browser.
+To deploy this application, you will need:

+- An AWS account.
+If you don't have one, create it [here](https://aws.amazon.com) by following the on-screen instructions.
+- IAM permissions to launch the necessary AWS services.
+- A modern web browser.

 ## Keywords
 - Javascript